-We have a small number of clinical sites in both Russia and Ukraine in our RESPONSE clinical trial and in Russia in our ASSURE clinical trial.
-Because of continuing military action in Ukraine we suspended clinical trial activity in Ukraine.
-This suspension could potentially delay enrollment completion in our RESPONSE trial.
+We have a small number of clinical sites in Russia in our RESPONSE clinical trial and in our ASSURE clinical trial.
+Because of continuing military action in Ukraine we suspended all clinical trial activity in Ukraine.
 Ongoing geo-political turmoil and continuing military action in the region, together with widening sanctions imposed on Russia, have also caused us to suspend screening in Russia and may cause us to need to suspend or terminate all clinical trial activity in Russia.
 Even if all activity is not suspended or terminated, the ongoing military action and sanctions may affect our RESPONSE and ASSURE clinical trials in Russia.
 Shipments of seladelpar to Russia may become difficult, delayed or impossible.
 Shipments of clinical samples from Russia may also become difficult, delayed or impossible.
 In addition, sites, site personnel and patients may not be able to continue in the trials and we may need to suspend or terminate the trials in Russia.
-While we have only a small number of clinical sites and enrolled patients in Russia, these disruptions and suspensions could potentially delay enrollment completion in our RESPONSE clinical trial and/or complicate the analysis of data from subjects in Russia.
+While we have only a small number of clinical sites and enrolled patients in Russia, these disruptions and potential suspensions could complicate the analysis of data from subjects in Russia.